 Conclusion

-Any employee can sue his or her employer when they suffer any form of tangible employment action.
+Any employee can sue employer when they suffer any form of tangible employment action.

-A good employment lawyer will assess the situation of the employee and guide the employee through the options open to him or her to ensure that the employee gets fully compensated for the damages he or she has suffered from the employer.
+A good employment lawyer will assess the situation and guide the employee through the options open, to ensure that the employee gets fully compensated for the damages suffered from the employer.

 Frequently Asked Questions (FAQs)